- Download our Moving to Qatar Guide (PDF)

 Public healthcare in Qatar

-Foreigners moving to Qatar only need apply for a health card in order to take advantage of state-sponsored healthcare.
+Foreigners moving to Qatar only need to apply for a health card to take advantage of state-sponsored healthcare.
 With this health card, emergency treatment is most often free in public hospitals, though patients must pay for further check-ups and medication.
-Expats in the emirate will, however, need to pay nominal charges for tests, consultations and inpatient care.
+Expats in the emirate will also need to pay nominal charges for tests, consultations and inpatient care.
 The Qatar health card is valid at any public facility.

 Getting a health card

 Private healthcare in Qatar

 The Qatari government is also a strong advocate for the development of private sector services.
 Many healthcare professionals in Qatar are expats themselves, lured there by attractive salary packages and the spirit of adventure.

-Private healthcare is available either on a pay-as-needed basis, or as a service covered by local or international healthcare providers.
+Private healthcare is available either on a pay-as-needed basis or as a service covered by local or international healthcare providers.
 Since some fees must still be paid with public medical care, private systems tend to be more popular and offer greater flexibility.

 Health insurance in Qatar

 Expats moving to Qatar should make an effort to have their sponsor/employer include private health insurance in their contract.
-This coverage, in addition to the basic health card, will ensure that all of their healthcare concerns are covered while living in the emirate.
+This coverage, in addition to the basic health card, will ensure that all their healthcare concerns are covered while living in Qatar.

 Pharmacies and medicines in Qatar

-There are plenty of pharmacies available, some of which are open late into the night.
+There are plenty of pharmacies available, some of which are open 24 hours or otherwise late into the night.
 Most stock a good range of products, although it’s always a good idea to bring a small supply of any necessary medication from home until its availability in Qatar can be confirmed.